davidcole1977/scale-maker/README.md

 * `'F#8'` is the note F sharp in the 8th octave

 The lowest note allowed is `'C0'`
-The highest note allowed is `'B8`
+The highest note allowed is `'B8'`

-**`noteCount` (Number)** The number of notes you'd like in the scale.
+**`noteCount` (Integer)** The number of notes you'd like in the scale.
 For instance if you want two octaves of a major scale, that's 15 notes.

 #### Returns
 **(Object)** Object with three parameters, each an array representing the value of notes in hertz, cents and semitone intervals in the form